CERTCC/Vultron/docs/reference/ssvc_crosswalk.md

 _Out-of-Cycle_, and _Immediate_&mdash;all proceed to the RM [_Accepted_](../topics/process_models/rm/index.md#the-accepted-a-state) state.
 The different categories imply different processes within the _Accepted_ state.
-But because the RM model does not dictate internal organizational processes, further description of what those processes might look like is out of scope for this report.
+But because the RM model does not dictate internal organizational processes, further description of what those processes might look like is out of scope for this crosswalk.

-We remind readers of a key takeaway from the protocol requirements in the main part of this report:
+We remind readers of a key takeaway from the protocol requirements in the main part of this documentation:

 !!! note ""